Tomorrow, When the War Began (film): Adaptations

-Cancelled sequel
+Cancelled sequels

 In September 2010, executive producer Christopher Mapp stated that there may be two sequels, based on the novels The Dead of the Night and The Third Day, The Frost.
 He also stated that there may be a television series, adapting the remainder of the book series.
 In December 2010, The Age reported that The Dead of the Night had been green-lit for production, which would commence once the script by Stuart Beattie was completed, with release scheduled for 2012.
 Filming was due to commence in September 2011.
 On 20 November 2011, Sydney's Daily Telegraph reported that the sequel had apparently been cancelled.
 Lincoln Lewis stated "At this stage it doesn't look like it's going to go ahead."
 In December 2011, the official Tomorrow, When the War Began Facebook page posted that Kieran Darcy-Smith is working on a script for a sequel.
 In August 2012, it was announced by producers that they hoped for filming to start in early 2013.

+Two sequel outlines were pitched to Omnilab Media in 2010 before the first film was completed, however writer and director Stuart Beattie was unable to reach a deal with Omnilab and the project entered development hell.
+The second film's budget was reportedly planned to be larger than the first film.
+Talks were made to film the second film in Queensland, Australia.